omics-lab/VirusTaxo/Script/README.md

 ### 6. Method limitation and interpretation

-- VirusTaxo is trained on known virus sequences and designed to predict taxonomy of virus sequences.
+- VirusTaxo's database is build on known virus genomes and designed to predict taxonomy of virus sequences.

-- Since VirusTaxo uses k-mer enrichment, non-virus sequences could be classified as virus due to random k-mer match.
-To use VirusTaxo, please make sure to remove non-virus sequences.
+- Non-viral sequences may be misclassified as viral due to random k-mer matches in VirusTaxo predictions.
+To minimize the likelihood of such misclassifications, it is recommended to apply a higher Enrichment cutoff.
+This helps ensure that only sequences with stronger evidence of being viral are retained.
+Additionally,

-- To avoid contaimination with host sequences, please filter out those by mapping the reads to host reference genomes before using VirusTaxo.
+  - Filter out sequences by mapping to host reference genomes before using VirusTaxo.
+This helps remove host-derived sequences, improving the accuracy of viral predictions and reducing potential false positives.

-- If your sample contains non-virus sequences, it is recommeded to filter out non-viral sequences using tools like [blast](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/sequence) or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder) `dvf.py -i contig.fasta -o ./`.
+  - If your sample contains non-viral sequences, it is recommended to filter them out by using tools like [blast](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/sequence) or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder) `dvf.py -i contig.fasta -o ./`.

 ### 7. Version history